Find out whether a mortgage payment holiday is the right option for you and what impact it might have on your future payments.

 As things change rapidly during the coronavirus (COVID-19) crisis, this guide will be updated regularly to reflect changes in rules and regulations.

-Taking a payment holiday will mean that you will not have to make your monthly mortgage payment for an agreed period (in this case up to 3 months).
+Taking a payment holiday will mean that you will not have to make your monthly mortgage payment for an agreed period (in this case up to a maximum of six months).
 Instead, the monthly payment is deferred to a later date.

 It’s important to remember you will still owe the money and interest will continue to accrue while the deferred payments remain unpaid.